chapel-lang/chapel/modules/Channel.md

 	* `select` for Channels can be blocking or non-blocking while `select` in Chapel is always non-blocking.

+	* A Go-style `select` statement has no argument but a Chapel one does have an argument.
+As a result these could be easily distinguished at the syntax level.

 * Should operators be used for `send` and `recv` routines ?
 The operators in Go behave differently in case of receive operation
 	* `val := <-chan` will only return receive value.